The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Introduction

-Last year, researchers presented the \emph{One Hundred Year Study on Artificial Intelligence (AI100) 2021 Study Panel Report}, in which one question concerns how much progress we have made in UNDERSTANDING the PRINCIPLES of HUMAN INTELLIGENCE.
-First, a basic tenet of cognitive neuroscience is that individual characteristics such as working memory and executive control are critical for domain-independent intelligence, which determines an individual’s performance on all cognitive tasks regardless of mode or subject.
-A second hypothesis gaining traction is that higher-ability persons enjoy more efficient patterns of brain connectivity—higher-level brain regions in the parietal-frontal cortex.
+Researchers presented the \emph{One Hundred Year Study on Artificial Intelligence (AI100) 2021 Study Panel Report}, in which one question concerns how much progress we have made in UNDERSTANDING the PRINCIPLES of HUMAN INTELLIGENCE.
+First, a fundamental principle of cognitive neuroscience is that individual characteristics such as working memory and executive control are crucial for domain-independent intelligence, which determines an individual's performance on all cognitive tasks regardless of mode or subject.
+A second hypothesis gaining traction is that higher-ability persons enjoy more efficient patterns of brain connectivity—higher-level brain regions in the parietal-prefrontal cortex.
 The third concept is more revolutionary, which suggests that the neural correlates of intelligence are dispersed throughout the brain.
 According to this theory, human intelligence is fundamentally flexible, constantly updating past information and making new predictions \cite{bib13}.
-The new NN proposed in this thesis is grounded on the first and third notion, taking into consideration the current and past Brain Plasticity and current gradient informational and mnemonic positive and negative gradient informational synapse formation at critical period and closure of critical period.
+The new NN proposed in this thesis is grounded on the first and third notion, taking into consideration the current and past brain plasticity and current gradient informational and memory positive and negative gradient informational synapse formation at critical period and closure of critical period.

-Scientists of MIT’s Picower Institute have unveiled for the first time how this balance is achieved in synapses: Professor Mriganka Sur likens this behavior to a massive school of fish in the sea.
+Scientists have unveiled for the first time how this balance is achieved in synapses: Professor Mriganka Sur likens this behavior to a massive school of fish in the sea.
 Immediately when the lead fish changes direction, other fish will follow suit, presenting a delicate marine "dance".
 “Collective behaviors of complex systems always have simple rules.
 When one synapse goes up, within 50 micrometers there is a decrease in the strength of other synapses using a well-defined molecular mechanism.” the scientists stated \cite{bib14}.
 The lead behavior of the school of fish is well embodied in our PNN.
 However, our Neural Network is no longer confined to the simple physical concept of synaptic strength strength rebalance - it treats synapses as a group of intelligent agents to achieve synaptic strength rebalance.